moudsen/mailGraph/README.md

 - List the available configuration options with "php config.php config.json list"
 - Change any option with "php config.php config.json replace 'key_name' 'new_value'" (note the usage of the single quotes from the command-line!)

-**"script_baseurl"** should point to the URL of your directory (ie. "https://mydomain.com/mailgraph/").
+**"script_baseurl"** should point to the URL of your directory where MailGraph is installed (ie. "https://mydomain.com/").
 Note the ending '/'!

-**"zabbix_user"** must be a Zabbix SuperAdmin user you create to login to Zabbix (this is for grabbing the images via the regular Zabbix routines).
+**"zabbix_user"** and **zabbix_user_pwd** must be a Zabbix SuperAdmin user/password you need to have/create to login to Zabbix (this is for grabbing the images via the regular Zabbix routines).

-**"zabbix_user_api"** must also be a Zabbix SuperAdmin user your create to login to the Zabbix API (this is for grabbing the information of the event via the Zabbix API).
+**"zabbix_user_api"** and **zabbix_user_pwd** must also be a Zabbix SuperAdmin user/password you need to have/create to login to the Zabbix API (this is for grabbing the information of the event via the Zabbix API).

-**"mail_from"** must be a valid e-mail address which represents the 'from' address in the mails that are sent (ie. "zabbix.mailgraph.noreply@domain.com").
+**"mail_from"** must be a valid e-mail address which represents the 'from' address in the mails that are sent (ie. "zabbix.mailgraph.noreply@domain.com") that is acceptable by your mail server.

 # Load the Media Type "MailGraph" into Zabbix
 - Login to your Zabbix instance